 The Kew Gardens (Leases) (No. 3) Bill is a short, two clause Bill, that intends to give the Secretary of State the power to grant a lease over land at Kew for a term of up to 150 years and removes an existing restriction under the Crown Lands Act 1702 which limits such leases to 31 years.
 The intention of the change is to enable Kew to increase its self-generated income.
 Income would be generated by granting leases of up to 150 years for the use of parts of the Kew Gardens estate for residential or commercial use.
 By granting leases of up to 150 years, Kew would transfer the liability and cost of maintaining these non-core assets to the leaseholder.

 The Bill extends to England and Wales but applies to England only.
 There are no minor or consequential effects outside England and a legislative consent motion is not required.

 The Bill was first introduced to the House of Lords and completed these stages on 11 June 2019.
-The Bill was introduced to the House of Commons on 11 June 2019 and Second Reading is scheduled for 24 June 2019.
+The Bill was introduced to the House of Commons on 11 June 2019 and Second Reading was held on 24 June 2019.
+The remaining Commons stages are scheduled for 24 July 2019.